-The following image provides a visual representation of the system fan installation procedure.
+The following image indicates the location of the fan and provides a visual representation of the installation procedure.

-- 1. Align the screw holes on the system fan with the screw holes on the display-assembly base. - 2.
-Replace the three screws (M3x5) to secure the system fan to the display-assembly base. - ${\bf 3.}\;$ Connect the system-fan cable to the connector on the system board.
+- 1. Align the screw holes on the system-fan with the screw holes on the display-assembly base. - 2.
+Replace the three screws (M3x5) to secure the system-fan to the display-assembly base. - 3.
+Connect the system-fan cable to the connector on the system board.

 - 1. Install the system-board shield.

-- 2. Install the back cover.
+- 2. Install the back cover

 - 3. Install the cable cover (optional).

 - 4. Install the stand.

 - 5. Follow the procedure in After working inside your computer.